Figure 1 – This shows shallow roots with compacted soil.

 Overseeding effectiveness by allowing direct seed-to-soil contact

-When you overseed a freshly aerated lawn, much of the seed will naturally fall into the holes created by the aeration, making direct contact with the soil, instead of just laying on top.
+When you overseed a freshly aerated lawn much of the seed will naturally fall into the holes created by the aeration making direct contact with the soil instead of just laying on top.
 This is an easy way to improve the density of the turf, establish improved grass varieties, enhance a lawn’s color and protect against weed infestation.